phalcon/documentation/docs/db-models-metadata.md

 ```php
 public function getDefaultValues(ModelInterface $model): array
 ```
-Return attributes (which have default values) and their default values
+Returns attributes (which have default values) and their default values

 ```php
  print_r(